rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 >  If YOU LOVE THE PLUGIN OR HAVE MORE THAN 50 PRODUCTS IN YOUR WooCommerce SHOP, YOU CAN TRY FULL FEATURED PREMIUM VERSION.
 OUR PRO Version is HIGHLY SCALABLE FOR FEEDS & MERCHANTS.
 Please contact us if you have any pre-sale questions.
 [JUST ONE CLICK AWAY!](https://rextheme.com/all-tickets/)

-**Best WooCommerce Product Feed Manager Means Most Features in Free** WooCommerce Product Feed Manager offers you most features for free than the other product feed plugins out there.
+**WooCommerce Product Feed Manager Means Most Features in Free** WooCommerce Product Feed Manager offers you most features for free than the other product feed plugins out there.
 Create google product feed or other product feed (50 product) for free.

 **Compatible With Any WooCommerce Theme**
 Our product feed plugin is compatible with any WooCommece theme you name.
-So you don't have to worry about the look of your website if you want to use Best WooCommerce Product Feed as your product feed plugin.
+So you don't have to worry about the look of your website if you want to use WooCommerce Product Feed as your product feed plugin.

 **Custom Filter & Rules**
 Set smart custom filter and ordering per channel, so only your most profitable products make it to the product feed.
 It helps you to exclude the non-profitable or out of season products you don’t want to share.